Subjectivism and the Everlasting Gospel

 Faith Is Objective

 We are called to be heirs of the righteousness which is of faith (Rom.
 1:17; 4:13; Heb.
 11:7).
 Faith — not feelings, euphoria, ecstasy or demonstrative spiritual exercises — is the principal work of the Spirit.
 Feelings, rapture, and extraordinary spiritual manifestations are subjective.
 The Christian is not saved by them nor can he live in security before God by these things.
 But faith is objective.
 It is always "faith to God-ward" (1 Thess.
 1:8).
 It is the eye of the soul.
 Like the eye, it cannot see itself.
-It looks to the glory of the person of Christ and appropriates His merit for the needy soul.
+It looks to the glory of the person of Christ and appropriates the merit of His sinless life and atoning death on the cross for the needy soul.

 There is no saving virtue in faith itself but in the object of faith—Christ Himself.
 Just as the football fan identifies himself with his favorite team and cries, "We have won!" so by faith the believing guilty soul identifies with Christ and says, "When Christ lived, I lived in Him; when He died, I died in Him; and when He arose, I arose in Him.”
 “Mine are Christ's living, doing, and speaking, His suffering and dying; mine as much as if I had lived, done, spoken, and suffered, and died as he did'" (see Luther's Works, loc. cit.).